 As a centre of expertise, we provide information and advice throughout Norway on the following areas:

-• reasons for prostitution, and the potential harmful consequences
+- reasons for entering prostitution, and the potential harmful consequences

 We shall focus on prevention, promote gender equality and monitor developments in Norway and internationally.